 - The MIS research portfolio covers a range of topics including e-commerce, innovation, competitive strategy, social media, virtual teams, and mobile computing.

 The program requires about two years of course work and added time for the dissertation.
-The average expected time to completion is 4 years.
+The average expected time to completion is five years.

 I was attracted to the Fox MIS PhD because of its reputation and high productivity.
 I enjoy working with innovative professors in this fast paced environment.